-Located in the up-market district of Barnes, besides the River Thames in South-West London.
+Located in the up-market southwest London district of Barnes, besides the River Thames.
 The Byfield Hall opened on 20th December 1906 as an entertainment centre for the local community.
 It gained a Cinematograph Licence in 1910, opening as a cinema around the 16th June 1910.
 Seating was provided for 550 in the auditorium, and there was a 150 capacity dance hall on the first floor of the building.
 It was sometimes advertised as the Barnes Cinema & Variety Theatre.

 The Plaza Cinema was damage by a fire in 1951.
 It was purchased by new owners and refurbished, re-opening as the New Vandyke Cinema on 22nd September 1952.
 But this was short lived and the cinema was closed for good in March 1953, with the films “Four Days Leave” and “Bicycle Theives”.